Skip to main content

 The comparatively small area of fishing grounds mostly have sandy or muddy seafloors.

-By sticking to sandy and muddy seafloors, expensive fishing nets do not get caught on rocks, coral or seaweed.
+By mostly sticking to sandy and muddy seafloors, expensive fishing nets do not get caught on rocks, coral or seaweed.
 It also helps to minimise disturbance to the seafloor.
 And because the nets can be towed without snagging, less fuel is required to tow them, reducing trawling’s carbon footprint.

 Technology is also increasingly enabling greater sustainability in trawling.
 Fishers are quick to invest in and adopt new technology and precision fishing technology in voluntary use by commercial fishers is shrinking the trawling footprint further.